3803-3823 W 10th Ave rezoning application

 The properties that are being assembled on 10th are selling at significantly higher prices than assessed values.
 What will happen with assessed values for the homes that are not assembled?
 Many homeowners have children in local schools and don't want to move but are worried that their property taxes increasing as a result of land assemblies.
 Thank you.

-Chris asked almost 2 years ago
+Chris asked over 2 years ago

 Assessed value for properties is not determined by the City.
 For information, please see BC Assessment.